 The Lieutenant asked me to explore the thickness of the ambush source, I said, “You’re crazy, I’m too short.”
 We called for a dust-off and they dropped a line.
 They pull the wounded up through the trees and we headed off to my LZ.

-of the road, which really freaked me out.
-I think the cabby knew it because he
+which really freaked me out.
+I think the cabby knew it because he was going

-was going pretty fast and weaving in and out of cars like a maniac.
-We finally arrived at my hotel; it was just
+pretty fast and weaving in and out of cars like a maniac.
+We finally arrived at my hotel, it was just

 off the beach and it had a quaint Victorian look.
 The area around the hotel was